 Prostate cancer is the second most prevalent form of cancer among American men, behind only skin cancer.
-According to the American Cancer Society, over 164,000 new cases arose in 2018.
-Approximately 14% of men will fall victim to the disease during their lifetime.
+According to the American Cancer Society, there are almost 250,000 new cases a year.
+Approximately 14% of men will fall victim to the condition during their lifetime.

 While there are many treatments for the condition, research suggests that CBD might kill prostate cancer cells.
 Though clinical trials do not yet verify this, it is a fascinating area of research.

-In this article, we will discuss CBD for prostate cancer and the relevant scientific research that exists on the matter.
-We’ll dive into available studies and attempt to find out whether CBD may be a potential option for prostate cancer sufferers.
+This article will discuss CBD for prostate cancer and the relevant scientific research that exists on the matter.
+We’ll dive into available studies and attempt to find out whether CBD is a potential option for people living with prostate cancer.
 First, though, let’s discuss the condition itself.

 What Is Prostate Cancer?

 The prostate is a walnut-sized gland found in the reproductive system of men.
 It makes up most of the semen that carries sperm.
 The prostate resides below the bladder surrounding the urethra’s upper part.
 The urethra is the tube that carries urine from the bladder.

 DID YOU KNOW?
 Men aged 50+ are at the greatest risk for prostate cancer.
 In most cases, victims will not notice symptoms until the cancer’s later stages.